ratuldas122004/IT5016_Assessment-3_20250970/README.md

 4. Implementation – Wrote the Python code
 5. Testing – Tried different inputs and approval scenarios
 6. Maintenance – Easy to change approval rules or outputs later

+Conclusion
+This project shows how using software design principles makes the code simple, clean, and easy to update.
+By following principles like KISS, DRY, and SRP, the program is easier for beginners and developers to understand.